52North/pygeoapi-odc-provider/README.md

 Provider plugin for pygeoapi to include Open Data Cube as a data resource.

+Install: `python setup.py install`

-A new collection can be added to the pygeoapi config.yaml with the following provider section:
+A new collection can be added to the pygeoapi config.yaml with the following provider section after this library was installed:

 ```
 providers: